cloudlinux/cloudlinux-doc/docs/cloudlinux_os_components/README.md

 ### General information and requirements

-<span class="notranslate">Python Selector</span> is a CloudLinux component that allows each user to easily deploy and manage Python applications via application server.
+<span class="notranslate">Python Selector</span> is a CloudLinux OS Shared component that allows each user to easily deploy and manage Python applications via application server.

 * [Requirements](/cloudlinux_os_components/#requirements)